 Who was The Toxic Lady?

 Though she is often referred to as “The Toxic Lady” her name is Gloria Ramirez.
-She was boring on January 11th, 1963 and died that day at the hospital from the effects of cervical cancer.
+She was born on January 11th, 1963 and died that day at the hospital from the effects of cervical cancer.
 Though there are many theories as to what caused her death and what caused the effects on several of the people around her, there isn’t anything concrete.

 What Are The Theories?